 We decided to do a tour to Milford Sound even if we had our own car and could have driven there since it would have been a lot of driving in one day (4 hours each way from Queenstown).
 The roads are also very winding and tight, it’s a hard drive if you’re not a good driver.

 We decided to do a tour so that we could sit back and enjoy the stunning views instead of having to focus on driving and making sure we were on the right road.
 We booked our tour through the hostel and actually ended up continuing our JUCY adventures with a JUCY Cruise.

 Once we arrived in Milford Sound we embarked on a two hour cruise of the fjord.
 Despite being on the other side of the world, it reminded me a lot of my Norwegian fjords cruise.
 The towering cliffs, huge waterfalls and lush green vegetation are a true natural wonder.

 There are coffee shops on the boat so that you can buy lunch if you didn’t bring one with you.
 We were a bit unlucky in that it was a rainy day and the low clouds covered the peaks of the mountains, however I feel like they also added to the mood of the location.

 Day 7: Last hike & fly out from Queenstown

-Enjoyed reading my New Zealand South Island 7-day itinerary?
+Enjoyed reading my New Zealand South Island road trip 7-day itinerary?
 Pin it!

 * This post contains affiliate links.
 Greta’s Travels is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.
 Greta’s Travels is also a participant with the Booking.com Affiliate Program.
 All purchases or bookings you make through Greta’s Travels come at no extra cost to you. *